 4. Collagen strips are placed by:

-After the gum tissue has been repositioned, collagen strips are put into the pinholes.
+The process of repositioning the gum tissue involves the insertion of collagen strips into the pinholes.

 5. How to Recover and Care for Yourself: